 Think about everything you’ve accomplished and experienced as a professional financial advisor which has led you to this current moment.
 As the financial services profession has evolved, in recent years there seems to be a trend or mindset that advisors should only charge clients a customary fee of 1% or lower.
 When they first get into the business, some advisors charge clients a maximum of 1%.

-However, if you're an RIA who provides comprehensive wealth management or financial planning—in addition to investment management—for accounts below $1 million, a 1% fee probably does not make sense.
-It simply isn't high enough to cover your costs of doing business.
-Not only does the 80/20 rule typically apply (smaller accounts can take up much more of your
+However, if you’re an RIA who provides comprehensive wealth management or financial planning—in addition to investment management—for accounts below $1 million, a 1% fee probably does not make sense.
+It simply isn’t high enough to cover your costs of doing business.
+Not only does the 80/20 rule typically apply (smaller accounts can take up much more of your time, while requiring a whole other set of maintenance, skills, energy, or customization), RIAs are required to hold themselves to a higher fiduciary standard.

 It’s important not to let your unique message and service offering become commoditized or inappropriately compared to what another advisor (who may be charging and doing less than you) provides to his or her clients.